irosyadi/gitbook/howto/readme.md

 ---
-title:  Research
+title:  How To
 date: 2020-06-01 20:09:34
-category: research
+category: howto
-tags: ["category", "research"]
+tags: ["howto"]
 draft: false
 ---

-# Research
+# How To

 {% include list.liquid all=true %}